JethroPhuah/SCDFLyfsavers/README.md

 Team Lyfsavers comprises of Jethro, Xin Rui, Riyan, You Sheng and Brandon.
 Though we are taking different courses in Nanyang Technological University, we have come together, each with our own unique skillsets, to tackle the this year SCDF X IBM Lifesavers' Innovation Challenge.

+# Problem Statement Chosen

+Problem Statement: How might we leverage emerging technologies (specifically "Green-Tech") to enhance emergency response and public safety in Singapore and make SCDF's service delivery environmentally friendly by design?

 # Short Description

 RoboHydrant - A fully integrated IoT system for hydrant testing that aims to test the static pressure of the hydrant remotely.
 This will allow: